Alazuuu/alx-pre_course/README.md

-This is the first project or Alx git course"# alx-pre_course"
+This is the first project of Alx git course"# alx-pre_course"